Three Denver girls reportedly en route to Turkey detained, sent home

 A 19-year old Colorado woman, Shannon Conley, last month pleaded guilty to charges related to her efforts to travel overseas and help Islamic State militants.

-(Reporting by Mark Hosenball and Aruna Viswanatha in Washington, Keith Coffman in Denver, and Alexandra Hudson in Berlin; editing by Andrew Hay)
+(Reporting by Mark Hosenball and Aruna Viswanatha in Washington, Keith Coffman in Denver, Alexandra Hudson in Berlin and Dan Whitcomb in Los Angeles; Editing by Andrew Hay and Mohammad Zargham)